rundeck/docs/docs/learning/howto/runner-service-windows.md

 ## An alternative way: Installing the Automation Runner service through NSSM

-NSSM (Non-Sucking Service Manager) is a program used to register and manage services in Windows.
+NSSM is a program used to register and manage services in Windows.
 It provides a user-friendly interface for creating and configuring Windows services without the need for complex command-line instructions.
 NSSM is particularly useful for running applications or scripts as services, ensuring that they start automatically with Windows, and can run in the background without user interaction.
 NSSM simplifies the process of working with Windows services, making it accessible for both experienced administrators and users who may not be familiar with the intricacies of service management on Windows.

 NOTE: NSSM is an inactive project, the last build was released in 2014.